 - Use a pillowcase that is easy to clean, or get yourself a waterproof pillowcase cover so that you can wash it.

 - If you think your waist will be too large for the pillow, you can usually find larger sizes online.

 - If you are tall or high-breasted (small breasts), use one of the other nursing supports because the boppy nursing pillow might be too low for you; otherwise, you could put two of these cushions on top of each other while nursing for extra height.
 Balancing the cushion against the two arms of a chair can also work well.

 - Never allow your baby to lie face-down on the pillow.

-- Do not allow your infant to fall asleep on it.
+- Please do not allow your infant to fall asleep on it.

 - Do not put the cushions in a crib or playpen.